Ed-Dahi: British Mandate

 2,979 for cereals, while 10 dunams were classified as built-up areas.

-State of Israel
+Israel

 In February 2016 Bustan al-Marj Regional Council announced that its offices would move from Afula to Ed-Dahi.
 Council chairman Ahmed Zoabi noted "The offices are now located in one of the four villages of the council and this is important".
 In September 2017, the regional council completed its road-paving project.